stutxo/connect4xyz/README.md

 Players can share this url to invite others to play or spectate.

-The first two players in the game will listen to each others pubkey only to avoid shenanigans.
+The first two players in the game will listen to each others pubkey to avoid shenanigans.
 All other players who connect will be in spectate mode.

 ### 1. New Game